LucasFranco12/sustainability-database/README.md

 To create and populate your database, make sure that all sql files and the format_table.sh file is located in the lion directory of your VM.
-Then in your terminal run the command, sh ./format_table.sh
+Then in your terminal run the command: sh ./format_table.sh